“Liberte’ ! Egalite’ ! Fraternite’ !”

-Present situation of Men’s Rights Movement in India
+The present situation of Men’s Rights Movement in India

-Vision of men’s rights
+The vision of men’s rights

 1. Universal (global) recognition of misandry.
 Once it comes to a conscious level a reduction in social misandry is possible.

-2. To have gender neutral laws, national and state commissions for men, Ministry of men’s welfare, male study courses in universities, male study conferences, health programs for men, budgeting for male issues in Union budget.
+2. To have gender-neutral laws, national and state commissions for men, Ministry of men’s welfare, male study courses in universities, male study conferences, health programs for men, budgeting for male issues in Union budget.